FinOps-Open-Cost-and-Usage-Spec/foundation/w3c_mode_workflow.md

 As per the [project charter](https://github.com/FinOps-Open-Cost-and-Usage-Spec/foundation/blob/main/FOCUS_-_Membership_Agreement_Package_for_use.pdf) any exclusions on essential claims must be made to the FOCUS working group chair prior to adoption of a Draft Deliverable as an Approved Deliverable, this can be achieved via email on (focus@finops.org).
 Any exclusions of essential claims will be associcated with a GitHub Issue ticket and all tickets must be resolved before a pull request is able to be raised from the `candidate_recommendation` branch into the `main` branch.

 The Steering Committee will review and confirm any exclusions on essential claims have been resolved before the pull request is merged into `main`.
 Upon approval by the Steering Committee content will be merged into the `main` branch.
-Each merge into `main` will be tagged with a [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html) tag.
-This will make it easily possible to switch to each previous version of the specification.
+Each merge into `main` will be given a tag based on [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html).
+This will facilitate viewing each previous version of the specification.

 ### Editorial Changes During IPR Review